descarteslabs/descarteslabs-python/README.md

   to Catalog V2 are included in the Catalog V2 guide.
 In the meantime the Scenes API has been completely reimplemented to use Catalog V2 under the hood.
 From a user perspective, existing code using the Scenes API should continue to function as normal, with the exception of a few differences around some little-used dark corners of the API.
+- the Scenes `search_bands` now enforces the use of a non-empty `products=` parameter value.
+This was previously documented but not enforced.

+### Metadata

+- As with Catalog and Scenes, one or more products must now be specified when searching for bands or images.

 ### REST Clients